View Francisco Rosales's Obituary on ValleyStar.com and share memories

 Funeral Services are under the direction of Trinity at Harrison Funeral Home, 1002 East Harrison Ave.
 Harlingen, TX 78550.

-Visitation will be held today Wednesday December 11, 2019 from 1:00 pm to 9:00 pm with a prayer service of the Holy Rosary to begin at 7:00 pm.
-Funeral Mass of Christian burial will be held on Thursday December 12, 2019 at 10:00 am at St. Helen's Catholic Church (where he was a member), Rio Hondo.
+Visitation was held yesterday Wednesday December 11, 2019 from 1:00 pm to 9:00 pm with a prayer service of the Holy Rosary to begin at 7:00 pm.
+Funeral Mass of Christian burial will be held today, Thursday December 12, 2019 at 10:00 am at St. Helen's Catholic Church (where he was a member), Rio Hondo.
 Interment will follow at Las Yescas Cemetery.
 You may leave words of sympathy for the family at www.trinityfunerals.com